-The faculty for the graduate program consists of the President, the Vice President for Academics, the Associate Vice President for Academics and Dean of Faculty, the Associate Dean of Graduate Studies, the Associate Dean of the School of Education, and members of the general faculty who have been recommended by their department/division chairs and approved by their school deans and by the Graduate Committee.
+The faculty for graduate programs consists of the President, the Vice President for Academic Affairs, the Dean of the Enid Campus, the Associate Dean of Graduate Studies, and members of the general faculty who have been recommended by their department/division chairs and approved by their school deans and by the Graduate Committee.
 Reappointment to the same graduate faculty position requires the approval of the department or division chair, the Dean of the Faculty, and the Associate Dean of Graduate Studies.
-Only graduate faculty may teach graduate courses or serve as members of graduate students' advisory committees
+Only graduate faculty may teach graduate courses or serve as members of graduate students' advisory committees.

 Permanent Graduate Faculty.
 A full-time faculty member who holds a terminal degree, who has been recommended by the appropriate dean and chair, and who has been approved by the Graduate Committee may be permanently appointed to the graduate faculty.
-This appointment to the graduate faculty is permanent and does not undergo cyclical review by the Graduate Committee.
+This appointment to the graduate faculty is permanent and does not undergo cyclical review.

 Associate Graduate Faculty.
 A full-time or emeritus Northwestern faculty member who is recommended by the appropriate dean and chair for a three-year appointment.
-The individual will have special expertise in the content area and will possess appropriate credentials for graduate level teaching.
+The individual will have special expertise in the content area and will possess credentials for graduate level teaching.

 Temporary Graduate Faculty.
-A faculty member or adjunct instructor who is recommended by the appropriate dean and chair and approved by the Graduate Committee for a one-year appointment.
-The individual will have special expertise in the content area and will possess appropriate credentials for graduate level teaching.
+A faculty member or adjunct instructor who is recommended by the appropriate dean and chair and approved by the Graduate Committee for a oneyear appointment.
+The individual will have special expertise in the content area and will possess credentials for graduate level teaching.